 It will be up to CalBRE to protect society from adverse licensee conduct.
 To do so, they will need to tighten up the agent licensing exam to control a too-permissive passing rate.
 This move will limit new agents to the most qualified, dedicated and committed.

 Whether the CalBRE will be politically able to do this in the face of opposition from big brokerage offices is doubtful.
 Large brokerage operations require a constant high number of agents-for-hire to blanket the market when momentum takes hold.

 California demographics, and the extremely low present demand by occupying homebuyers, point to this return of “excitement” in the field of real estate around the time period of 2019-2021.
 Even then, the rate of buyer-occupant homeownership which has dropped from 61% in 2006 to 53% in 2016, will continue to suffer.
 Thus, fewer brokers and agents will be needed to service the purchase and sale of homes.

-As mortgage rates begin their steady long-term rise expected to commence by mid-2017, downward pressure will be put on home prices.
+As mortgage rates begin their steady long-term rise, downward pressure will be put on home prices.
 This will work well for brokers and agents representing investors interested in acquiring income property.

 Agent and broker population, past and future

 In early 2008, 7% (1 in 14) of all single family residences (SFRs) in California stood vacant, owned by: